 - 1. Pre-Service Screening Questionnaire.
-The Court has not increased it use of questionnaires.
+The Court has not increased its use of questionnaires.
 The Court has concluded that the present juror screening questionnaire was adequate in most cases. - 2.
 Voir Dire.
-Two Judges and two Magistrate Judges are permitting limited attorney voir dire. - 3.
-Consecutive Jury Selective.
-The Court has experimented with consecutive jury selection but it is not the standard practice.
+Two district judges and two Magistrate Judges are permitting limited attorney voir dire. - 3.
+Consecutive Jury Selection.
+Consecutive jury selection is often done on the Court's trailing docket.